dustinpfister/reuse_color_tag_fix/README.md

 ### R4 - Common Build process for all patch forms

+The static scripts for all colors, the autoset script, and extension are all built using the same common apply to buttons source file.

 ### R3 - Bookmarks import file, start of chrome extension.

+Started work on the chrome extension.
+Started using rollup to build static files.
+NPM script started to build the bookmarks import file.

 ### R2 - Autoset script form of patch

+Working autoset script

 ### R1 - Rushed form of autoset script

+Rushed attempt at the autoset script.

 ### R0 - The original static blue color set color script

+The original static script that sets the buttons to a blue state

 ## 3.0 ) How to Build files